 The first level of influence is “leading” oneself.
 This takes place long before you step foot in the gym.
 And takes shape in the form of the thoughts you fashion in your mind about your athletes (and your coaching staff).

 “That which you look for you will find,” I once read.
 Well, listening for passion, contribution and commitment is the practice of a special coach – and person.

-Once you master the art and science of these three steps, you’ll be ready to influence.
+Once you master the art and science of these three steps, you’ll be ready for the final (fourth) level: influence.
 Others, including your athletes, will be willing, eager and committed to following the direction set out for the group.

 So as the onset of a new season, or new training camp begins, be mindful of the thoughts you hold.

 In order for a team to be successful you need a group in which each player, coach and manager strives to be a leader.
 You cannot rely on one or two chosen people to lead the group.
 There are four stages of leadership that we each must go through: